-- Lasezkay and Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The option held by Dr. Ciulla will continue to vest in accordance with its terms through August 31, 2023, subject to Dr. Ciulla's continued service to the Company through each applicable vesting date. - (4) The shares underlying this option vested as to 25% of the shares on January 18, 2023, with the remainder vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each applicable vesting date.
-The option held by each of Dr. Lasezkay and Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The option held by Dr. Ciulla will continue to vest in accordance with its terms through August 31, 2023, subject to Dr. Ciulla's continued service to the Company through each applicable vesting date. - (5) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 8, 2021, January 8, 2022, January 8, 2023 and January 8, 2024, subject to the officer's continued service through such vesting date.
-The restricted stock unit award held by each of Dr. Lasezkay and Mr. Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The unvested restricted stock units held by Dr. Ciulla were forfeited in connection with his termination of employment on February 17, 2023. - (6) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 18, 2022, January 18, 2023, January 18, 2024 and January 18, 2025, subject to the officer's continued service through such vesting date.
-The restricted stock unit award held by each of Dr. Lasezkay and Mr. Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The unvested restricted stock units held by Dr. Ciulla were forfeited in connection with his termination of employment on February 17, 2023. - (7) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 18, 2023, January 18, 2024, January 18, 2025 and January 18, 2026, subject to the officer's continued service through such vesting date.
-The restricted stock unit award held by each of Dr. Lasezkay and Mr. Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The unvested restricted stock units held by Dr. Ciulla were forfeited in connection with his termination of employment on February 17, 2023. - (8) The shares underlying this option vested as to 25% of the shares on February 5, 2020, with the remainder vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each applicable vesting date.
-The option held by Mr. Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
-The option held by Dr. Ciulla will continue to vest in accordance with its terms through August 31, 2023, subject to Dr. Ciulla's continued service to the Company through each applicable vesting date.
+- applicable vesting date, and subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below. - (4) The shares underlying this option vested as to 25% of the shares on January 18, 2023, with the remainder vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each applicable vesting date, and subject to acceleration of vesting as described in "- Employment Agreements and Potential Payments Upon Termination or Change in Control" below. - (5) The shares underlying this option vested as to 25% of the shares on January 4, 2024, with the remainder vesting in 36 equal monthly installments thereafter, subject to the officer's continued service through each applicable vesting date.
+The option held by each of Dr. Lasezkay and Mr. Deignan is subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.
+The option held by Dr. Ciulla vested in accordance with its terms and the Ciulla Consulting Agreement through January 4, 2024. - (6) The unvested shares underlying this option vested on January 4, 2024 in accordance with its terms and the Ciulla Consulting Agreement. - (7) The shares underlying this option will vest as to 33% of the shares on September 18, 2024, with the remainder vesting in 24 equal monthly installments thereafter, subject to the officer's continued service through each applicable vesting date, and subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below. - (8) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 8, 2021, January 8, 2022, January 8, 2023 and January 8, 2024, subject to the officer's continued service through such vesting date, and subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below. - (9) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 18, 2022, January 18, 2023, January 18, 2024 and January 18, 2025, subject to the officer's continued service through such vesting date, and subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below. - (10) The unvested shares underlying this restricted stock unit award vest in four equal annual installments on each of January 18, 2023, January 18, 2024, January 18, 2025 and January 18, 2026, subject to the officer's continued service through such vesting date, and subject to acceleration of vesting as described in "-Employment Agreements and Potential Payments Upon Termination or Change in Control" below.